The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 English

-Ajay Chitkara is a Pediatrics provider in Port Jefferson Station, New York.
+Ajay Chitkara is an Otolaryngologist and a Pediatrics provider practicing medicine in Port Jefferson Station, New York.
 Dr. Chitkara is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Vocal Cord Dysfunction, Spasmodic Dysphonia, Laryngeal Nerve Damage, and Painful Swallowing.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Vocal Cord Dysfunction, Spasmodic Dysphonia, Laryngeal Nerve Damage, and Swallowing Difficulty.

 Distinguished in Vocal Cord Dysfunction